Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/data_set_status.PNG)

-14. Once the microservice has succefully created the 2 data sets; pushed the devices and measurements data into it and commited the data to ARIS, then the microservice will auto shut-down.
-Its work is now complete.
+14. Once the microservice has succefully created the 2 data sets; pushed the devices and measurements data into it and commited the data to ARIS, then the microservice will wait for **2 minutes** to try and load the data in the ARIS process storage.
+This time is for the user to configure the source table in the **Data Modeling** section.
 The Run logs of ARIS will be showed as successful and the data set status will be shown at **Data pending**

-## Use ARIS Process Mining with Cumulocity data

-Now that the microservice has done its job; a user can solely use ARIS PM to play with the imported Cumulocity data.

 ### Perform data modeling on the source tables

+When the microservice has committed successfully the Cumulocity data to the source tables, it will wait for 2 minutes before resuming its tasks.
+The Event displayed in Cumulocity will have the text:
+*Waiting 2 minutes for the user to configure the tables before loading the data in the process storage...
+Please configure the tables during this time.*

+Connect to ARIS Process Mining and perform the below steps:

 1. Navigate to **DATA** > **Data modeling** in the data set
 2. Click on **Add tables** and select the 2 newly created source tables